 Below is a summary of the uptime and response time results of a variety of web hosting providers from the CloudSpecsTM Web Host Monitor.

-Compared to the results from Linux and Managed WordPress hosting options, the response times of Windows offerings showed significantly larger variation, with the response time of the slowest provider being more than 30 times as long as the fastest one.
-This trend has lasted since August.
-Rackspace had the best response time (408 ms), followed by GoDaddy and HostGator at 495 ms and 537 ms respectively.
-HostGator and Rackspace also showed 100% uptime in November, and 1 & 1 ranked the third in uptime (99.84%) among all Windows providers.
+The response times of Windows offerings used to show significant variations, with the response time of the slowest provider being around 5-10 times as long as the fastest one.
+However, this trend has not been observed since August 2015.
+1&1 had the best response time (518 ms), followed by GoDaddy at 686 ms. HostGator showed the highest uptime in October (100%), and WinHost was the second displaying 99.96% uptime result.

-Generally speaking, Managed WordPress had the shortest average response time and highest average uptime compared to Linux and Windows hosting options.
-Its average response time was around 2.5 times shorter than the Linux offering and more than 10 times shorter than the Windows offerings (due to the large variation among Windows providers).
-WPEngine, FlyWheel, GoDaddy, BlueHost and Pagely Managed WordPress offerings displayed the shortest response time among all hosting options (257 ms, 260 ms, 279 ms, 325 ms and 346 ms respectively).
-BlueHost, FlyWheel, WebSynthesis and WPEngine showed 100% uptime in November.
+Generally speaking, Managed WordPress had the shortest average response time compared to Linux and Windows hosting options.
+Its average response time was around 38% shorter than the Linux offering and about 19% shorter than the Windows offerings.
+WPEngine Managed WordPress offerings displayed the shortest response time among all hosting options (349 ms), followed by FlyWheel at 423 ms and Pagely at 444 ms. BlueHost, FlyWheel, GoDaddy, Pagely, WebSynthesis and WPEngine showed 100% uptime in November.

 It should be noted that although the data collected on uptime and response time is a good indication of web hosting performance, users should be cautious when generalizing those results given that the tests were performed in all default settings with limited location choices.
 If any specific hosting requirements are considered, we suggest customers go through relevant consultations and perform customized tests.

 Higher percentage is better, as it indicates the amount (in percentage) of overall time the server has been up for the month.